-Sterile Speculum Examination - Using a specialized instrument called speculum your doctor will examine the cervix, vulva, uterus, vagina, ovaries, and the surrounding regions for any unusual changes.
+Sterile Speculum Examination - Using a specialized instrument called a speculum the doctor will examine the cervix, vulva, uterus, vagina, ovaries, and the surrounding regions for any unusual changes.

-Colposcopy - A special instrument called colposcope is used to view the cells of the cervix and vagina in a magnified version similar to a microscope.
+Colposcopy - A special instrument called a colposcopy is used to view the cells of the cervix and vagina in a magnified version similar to a microscope.

 Biopsy - Cervical tissues are removed with the help of curettes or wire hooks and sent for microscopic examination to evaluate the cells and tissues.
-Bleeding, discharge, and cramps is often present.
+Bleeding, discharge, and cramps are often present.

 X-ray - These can help view any abnormal tumors, if present.
-But they do not provide enough information or details of the cancer.
+But they do not provide enough information or details about cancer.

-CT (computed tomography) - CT scans use X-rays to picturize any tumors, if present, and also help determine their size.
+CT (Computed Tomography) - CT scans use X-rays to picture any tumors, if present, and also help determine their size.

-Yes, vaccination for the prevention of cervical cancer is available these days.
-This vaccine not only protects against cervical, vulvar and vaginal cancer but also against genital warts.
+Vaccination for the prevention of cervical cancer is available these days.
+This vaccine not only protects against cervical, vulvar, and vaginal cancer but also against genital warts.
 After 21 years of age, every woman should undergo Pap Smear testing yearly to detect any early changes in the cervix (mouth of the uterus).

 The cause of cervical cancer are: